History of Indiana in Timeline

 March 19, 2008: Enactment of "circuit breaker" law

-November 2008: Indianapolis International Airport Rebuilt
+November 2008: Rebuilt Indianapolis International Airport

 2008: Barack Obama Wins Indiana

-In 2008, Barack Obama won Indiana by a narrow margin of 50% to 49%.
+In 2008, Barack Obama narrowly won Indiana with 50% of the vote to 49%.

 2008: Marion County Backs Democrats

-2008: Indiana University and Ivy Tech Agreement
+2008: Indiana University shifts associate degrees to Ivy Tech

 In 2008, the Indiana University system agreed to shift most of its associate (2-year) degrees to the Ivy Tech Community College System.